metabrainz/bookbrainz-user-guide/docs/style/disambiguation.md

 ## What to use disambiguations for:

-It is _always_ a good idea to write a disambiguation for an entity, but especially necessariy if:
+It is _always_ a good idea to write a disambiguation for an entity, but especially necessary if:

 1. Two or more entities of the same type have the the exact same or very similar name.